 Students should contact the Dean of Students or the Director of Personnel Services to report concerns.
 Filing a report with a College official will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from the officers.
-The College will assist the student in notifying local law enforcement authorities, if the student consents to the assistance of local law enforcement.
+The College will assist the student in notifying local law enforcement authorities, if the student requests assistance of local law enforcement.

-If you are sexually assaulted, you should consider the following options:
+If you are sexually assaulted consider the following options: